The Ancient Parish of BARMSTON

 The nobleman whose memory this monument commemorates was the lord of the manor, which was given to him for his valour and essential services rendered to his country.
 In 1726, Sir Griffith Boynton founded an Alms-house here, for four old men, and endowed it with a small annual stipend for each. --The repairs and stipend were charged by Sir Griffith upon the manor of Haisthorpe.
 The old Hall, anciently the residence of the Boynton family, is now occupied as a Farm-house.
 It is moated round.
 There is also a school and master's dwelling-house, built by Sir Francis Boynton, Bart, for the accommodation of the place; he is lord of the manor, and patron of the living."

 "WINKTON, in the parish of Barmston, wapentake and liberty of Holderness; 6 miles S. of Bridlington.
-Long since been swallowed up the sea."
+Long since depopulated, see this map."

 - Photographs of over 200 gravestones in Barmston Churchyard with linked surname index.

 - Transcript of the entry for Barmston in the "Collections relative to Churches and Chapels".

 - There is further information about this parish from the National Gazetteer 1868, Yorkshire extracts.